We get it: You probably take better care of your pet’s health than your own.

 So if your Havanese, Casper, developed glaucoma in his right eye before he got dog insurance, it wouldn’t be covered since it would be considered a pre-existing condition.
 If you get him pet insurance and two years later he develops glaucoma in his left eye—that wouldn’t be covered, either.

 A basic Lemonade pet health insurance policy will cover your dog or cat for the following, in the event that they experience an unexpected accident or illness.

 - Diagnostics: Blood tests, x-rays, MRI’s, CT scans and lab work

 - Procedures: Outpatient, specialty and emergency care, hospitalization, and surgery

 - Medication: Injections or prescription meds

-If you need any of those for something that’s not an accident or illness you probably won’t be covered.
+If you opt for a base policy and need any of those for something that’s not an accident or illness you probably won’t be covered.

-So if you and your dog plan to go on a diet this summer to shed a few pounds, you shouldn’t expect your pup’s prescription diet food and supplements to be covered under your pet health insurance policy (the same way your new menu probably isn’t covered by your human health insurance).
+But if you and your dog plan to go on a diet this summer to shed a few pounds, don’t expect your pup’s prescription diet food and supplements to be covered under your pet health insurance policy (the same way your new menu probably isn’t covered by your human health insurance).